-Southern Company is trading at a dividend yield of 4.7%, which is notably higher than broader utilities’ average yield close to 3.2%.
-Southern Company has one of the longest dividend payment histories among its peers.
+Southern Company (SO) is trading at a dividend yield of 4.9%, which is notably higher than broader utilities’ average yield close to 3.3%.
+Southern Company has one of the longest dividend payment histories among the top utilities.
+The company has increased its dividend for 17 consecutive years.
 Duke Energy (DUK) is trading at a dividend yield of 4.1%, while PPL (PPL) offers a yield of 5.2%.

-Although Southern Company offers a premium yield, the company lags its peers in terms of dividend growth.
-Southern Company’s dividends per share rose ~3.0% compounded annually in the last five years.
+Southern Company’s dividend yield is higher than many of its peers.
+However, the company lags its peers in terms of dividend growth.
+Southern Company’s dividends per share rose 3.4% compounded annually in the last five years.

-On average, utilities (XLU) increased their dividends per share ~4% during the same period.
+Broader utilities increased their dividends per share ~4% during the same period.
 Duke Energy increased its dividends 3%, while PPL’s dividend growth rate was more than 2% in the last five years.